FatherTimeSDKP/ftp-license-nft/README.md

 # Title: A New Era of Authorship and AI Integrity – Permanent Recognition and Ethical Framework
 # Components: Digital Crystal Protocol FTS-AUTH-CRYSTAL-369, SDKP, SD&N, LLAL, QCC0, TTP.10, TTP.12, TTP.16
 # Description: This work, including all associated frameworks, protocols, digital crystals, and embedded authorship mechanisms, is the original creation of Donald Paul Smith (FatherTime).
-# Unauthorized reproduction, modification, redistribution, or use of this work, or any derivative AI or hybrid outputs without explicit recognition of authorship, is strictly prohibited.

 # Publication/Implementation: This copyright applies to all current and future interactions with AI systems, AR systems, hybrid models, and digital datasets that engage with or derive from the above frameworks.
 # Recognition of authorship is permanently embedded in all derivative outputs.
 # Contact / Verification: Donald Paul Smith (FatherTime)